 — Windows 8.

 Like its predecessors, Windows 8 will run on computers with processing chips made by Intel Corp. or Advanced Micro Devices Inc. There's a basic version designed for consumers and a Pro version for more tech-savvy users and businesses.
 The Pro version has such features as encryption and group account management.
 Large companies with volume-licensing deals with Microsoft will want Windows 8 Enterprise, which has additional tools for information-technology staff to manage machines.

 For the first time, there will also be a version running on lower-energy chips common in phones and tablets.
 That version will run on tablets and some devices that marry tablet and PC features.
 While tablets with Windows 8 can run standard Windows programs, the RT devices will be restricted to applications specifically designed for the system.
 Borrowing from Apple's playbook, Microsoft is allowing RT to get applications only from its online store, and apps must meet content and other guidelines.

 — Windows Phone 8.

-While Windows 8 and RT came out Friday, the phone version won't be available until an unspecified date this fall.
+While Windows 8 and RT will be out Friday, the phone version won't be available until an unspecified date this fall.
 Microsoft has an event on it Monday and may announce more details then.
 Nokia Corp. and Samsung Electronics Co. already have announced plans for new Windows phones.

 You can get Windows RT and Windows Phone 8 only by buying devices with the software already installed, while Windows 8 can be purchased as an upgrade as well.